“I feel a recipe is only a theme, which an intelligent cook can play each time with a variation.”

 - Put the rack that came with your Instant Pot in the bottom of the stainless steel insert.
 Pour 1 cup water over it, and set spaghetti squash (whole) on top of the rack.

-- When the Instant Pot beeps, click the “cancel” button to turn off the pot.
-Then carefully turn the pressure knob to the “venting” position.
+- The Instant Pot will beep when the 20 minutes are up.
+Click the “Cancel” button to turn off the pot.
+Then carefully turn the pressure knob to the “Venting” position.
 Be careful – when you do this, hot steam is going to come out of that knob.
 Just be sure to keep your hands and body clear, and turn the knob just slightly at first.
 As more pressure is released, you can turn it completely into the venting position, and you’ll feel the knob lift up.
 Once all the steam is released, you can open the pot.
 A safety measure on the pot is that the lid is pretty much impossible to turn, when it’s still under pressure.

 - Use hot pads to lift the squash out of the pot and set it on a cutting board.
 Cut it in half, and let it start to cool off.
 (Tip: If you cut the squash horizontally across the middle, instead of lengthwise, you'll get longer noodles.)